LillianRui/global-cash-report-app/README.md

 You will need to install pandas in order to process this Consolidator

+You will need to download Submissions folder and fx_rate.csv in order to process this consolidator

-Before execution, please make sure you deleted the ".DS_Store" file in Submissions file.
+Before execution, please make sure you deleted the ".DS_Store" file in Submissions file, this might cause errors occassionally.